hpc/charliecloud/doc-src/install.rst

 Systems used for running images need:

-* Recent Linux kernel with :code:`CONFIG_USER_NS=y` and :code:`CONFIG_OVERLAY_FS=y`
+* Recent Linux kernel with :code:`CONFIG_USER_NS=y`.
 * C compiler and standard library
 * POSIX shell and utilities

-If you are using the upstream kernel, you will need 3.18+.

-Distribution kernels vary.
-For example, RHEL7 and derivatives have a patch to disable user namespaces in concert with mount namespaces, and overlayfs is available as a "technology preview".

 Tested and working by us include the Ubuntu and upstream versions of 4.4.

 .. note::

    We are open to patches to make Charliecloud available on older kernels.
-The key parts are likely a setuid binary to avoid the user namespace and some workaround for missing overlayfs.
+The key is likely a setuid binary to avoid the user namespace.
 Please contact us if you are interested.

 Build time
 ----------